petrkrulis2022/agentsphere-full-web-man-US/AR_VIEWER_3D_MODELS_UPDATE_PROMPT.md

 const MODEL_SCALES = {
   roboticFace: 0.5, // Start with 0.5, adjust as needed
   paymentTerminal: 0.6, // Start with 0.6, adjust as needed
+  humanHead: 0.5, // Start with 0.5, adjust as needed
 };

 // If models are too large, use smaller values (0.1, 0.05, 0.01)